 Our sources of liquidity are our existing cash and cash equivalents, cash provided by operations and amounts available under our revolving credit facility.
-As of March 31, 2024 and December 31, 2023, we had cash and cash equivalents of \$134.2 million and \$136.6 million, respectively, and availability under our revolving credit facility of \$150.0 million, which expires May 4, 2028.
+As of June 30, 2024 and December 31, 2023, we had cash and cash equivalents of \$121.7 million and \$136.6 million, respectively, and availability under our unused revolving credit facility of \$150.0 million, which expires May 4, 2028.
+For the quarter ended June 30, 2024, we used \$32.6 million of cash to prepay a portion of our USD Term Loans.
 Our principal liquidity needs include debt service and capital expenditures, as well as those required to support working capital, internal growth, and strategic acquisitions and investments.
 Deferred revenue represents the majority of our current liabilities, which given its nature is not expected to require cash settlement.
 We also continue to look for the optimal opportunity and market conditions to refinance our debt.